IsaacLizardKing/hide-and-seek/README.md

 Hide and seek is a game about hiding and seeking with your favorite characters!

 ## Premise
 It’s a nice winter day in funtime land, and nice weather only leads to one thing, Hide and Seek!
-You and some of your favorite friends (characters from your favorite movies, games and media), all come together to play their favorite game, that beeing Hide and Seek!
+You and some of your favorite friends (characters from your favorite movies, games and media), all come together to play their favorite game, that being Hide and Seek!

 ## Mechanics